GJ 9827: Planetary system

 A 2023 study using the Hubble Space Telescope detected water vapor in the atmosphere of GJ 9827 d.
 This study describes the planet as a potential ocean world.

 A 2024 study used the Échelle SPectrograph for Rocky Exoplanets and Stable Spectroscopic Observations (ESPRESSO) of the European Southern Observatory to model the stellar activity of GJ 9827 and derive masses, orbital periods and radial velocity amplitudes of planets b, c, and d.

-A 2024 study by the James Webb Space Telescope found that GJ 9827 d has a steam H_{2}O atmosphere and so is the first discovered steam world.
+A 2024 study by the James Webb Space Telescope found that GJ 9827 d has a steam H_{2}O atmosphere, making it the first discovered steam world.